Suv4o/personal-blog-2023/content/2022/10/07/nestjs-authorisation-with-firebase-auth.md

 The purpose of implementing an authentication and authorisation is to be able to protect certain parts of the application to only authenticated users with a specific permissions.
 This might sound complicated, but with Nest and Firebase this implementation is made straightforward.

 Nest has Guards to handle all of this out of the box.
 Guards have a single responsibility.
 They determine whether a given request should be handled by the route handler or not, depending on certain conditions like permissions or roles.
-For more details on how Guards work inside Nest, please refer to this [link](https://docs.nestjs.com/guards).
+For more details on how Guards work inside Nest, please refer to this <a href="https://docs.nestjs.com/guards" target="_blank" rel="noopener noreferrer">link</a>.

 Let’s define our Guard.
 Create a new directory inside the `src/` called `guards/`.
 Within the directory, create a file `auth.guard.ts` where we will place the logic for our Firebase authentication Guard.